Congress for Democratic Change: Founding and 2005 election

-During the 11 October 2005 elections, Weah placed first in the presidential poll, winning 28.3% of the vote.
-He was defeated by Ellen Johnson Sirleaf of the Unity Party in the 8 November run-off election, winning 40.6% of the vote compared to Johnson-Sirleaf's 59.4%.
-In the 2017 presidential election, the party was the largest component of the Coalition for Democratic Change, and won the presidency under Weah.
+The Congress for Democratic Change (CDC) was founded in 2005 around the presidential candidacy of former footballer George Weah, who became the party's standard bearer.
+In the 2005 Liberian general election, Weah placed first in the presidential poll on 11 October, winning 28.3% of the vote and advancing to a runoff against Ellen Johnson Sirleaf of the Unity Party.
+In the 8 November runoff election, Weah received 40.6% of the vote, compared with Johnson Sirleaf's 59.4%, and was defeated.